open-guides/og-aws/README.md

 ### EKS Alternatives and Lock-in
 - 	[ECS](#ecs) Amazon's native Container Scheduled platform released in 2014.
 If you don't utilize containers today and are looking to get started, ECS is an excellent product.
 -	[Kubernetes](https://kubernetes.io): Extensive container platform.
-Available as a hosted solution on Google Cloud (https://cloud.google.com/container-engine/), AWS (https://tectonic.com/), Digital Ocean (https://www.digitalocean.com/products/kubernetes/) and Azure (https://azure.microsoft.com/en-us/services/kubernetes-service/).
+Available as a hosted solution on Google Cloud (https://cloud.google.com/kubernetes-engine/), AWS (https://aws.amazon.com/eks/), Digital Ocean (https://www.digitalocean.com/products/kubernetes/) and Azure (https://azure.microsoft.com/en-us/services/kubernetes-service/).
 AWS has a Kubernetes Quickstart (https://aws.amazon.com/quickstart/architecture/heptio-kubernetes/) developed in collaboration with Heptio.
 -	[Nomad](https://www.nomadproject.io/): Orchestrator/Scheduler, tightly integrated in the Hashicorp stack (Consul, Vault, etc).
+- 	[AWS Fargate](#fargate) AWS Fargate is a compute engine for Amazon ECS that allows you to run containers without having to manage servers or clusters.

 ### EKS Gotchas and Limitations
 - Pods and Service configurations can rapidly consume IP addresses inside a VPC.
 Proper care and maintenance should be applied to ensure IP exhaustion does not occur